 Our surgery phonelines must be kept free to take calls for patients who need the services we are offering at our practice.
 The government has stipulated you have to wait to hear from NHSE or your practice.

-We are now trialling small numbers of text messages to invite you to book in at Langley Medical Practice for an Oxford AZ or Orchard Surgery for a Pfizer but it will be clearly identified in the message with one of the practice details and nothing about payments, card details verifying your home address etc will be asked for so do not click the link if you are asked for any personal information, you will only be asked to click a link to select an appointment time.
+We are sending small numbers of text messages to invite you to book in at Langley Medical Practice for an Oxford AZ or Orchard Surgery for a Pfizer but it will be clearly identified in the message with one of the practice details and nothing about payments, card details verifying your home address etc will be asked for so do not click the link if you are asked for any personal information, you will only be asked to click a link to select an appointment time.

 We will receive the Pfizer and Astra Zeneca vaccine.
 It will not be possible to choose which vaccine you receive as we are not in control of the supplies delivered from NHS England.
+We have not been informed we will receive any Moderna vaccines.

 You require 2 doses of the same vaccine (2 x Pfizer or 2 x Astra Zeneca).
-NHS England and the Joint Committee on Immunisation and Vaccination guidance is for both vaccines to be given at 12 week intervals.
+NHS England and the Joint Committee on Immunisation and Vaccination guidance is for both vaccines to be given within 12 week intervals.
 You can read more about this and the vaccination programme in general here:

 The Pfizer vaccine is offered at Orchard Practice, Orchard Gardens, Chessington, KT9 1AG is the designated hub site.
 Here is the Orchard Practice site details and map Orchard Surgery Address and Map